The-AI-Alliance/enterprise-MCP/docs/index.markdown

 ## Chapters in This User Guide

 {: .todo }
 > **TODO:** This website is in the early stages of development.
 Check back regularly for new content.
-We plan to publish the first contributions and the planned &ldquo;V1.0&rdquo; outline in early September.
+We plan to publish the first contributions and the planned &ldquo;V1.0&rdquo; outline in September.
 >
+> We welcome feedback on our current content and suggestions for new additions.
+Actual submissions are even better!
+See [contributing]({{site.baseurl}}/contributing) or provide feedback and suggestions using our [discussion forum](https://github.com/The-AI-Alliance/enterprise-MCP/discussions){:target="discussions"}.
+>
-> The planned outline is being worked out in [this discussion topic](https://github.com/The-AI-Alliance/enterprise-MCP/discussions/4){:target="outline"} in the corresponding GitHub repo.
-Please suggest improvements to this outline or areas where you would like to [contribute]({{site.baseurl}}/contributing)!
+> In particular, the planned outline is being worked out in [this discussion topic](https://github.com/The-AI-Alliance/enterprise-MCP/discussions/4){:target="outline"}.
+It is summarized next.

-Here is the current planned outline, with links to available chapters and &ldquo;assignments&rdquo; indicated for chapters that are coming soon.
+Here is the current planned outline, with links to chapters that are already available.
+Authors are shown for chapters that are coming soon.

 * Getting to know MCP and its ecosystem
   * A quick introduction to MCP